 Nordea Kredit is part of the Nordea group, which is the largest financial services group in the Nordic region.
-Total assets were EUR 551bn at end-2018.
-Nordea has about 500 branches serving some 10 million customers, of which 9 million personal customers and 572,000 corporate customers.
-At end-2018, Nordea had 28,990 employees and its lending to the public totalled EUR 308bn.
-Nordea Kredit accounted for EUR 51.9bn of the group's total lending, equal to 16.3%.
+Total assets were EUR 555bn at end-2019.
+Nordea has about 500 branches serving some 10 million customers of which 9.3 million is personal customers and 532,650 corporate customers.

+At end-2019, Nordea had 29,000 employees and its lending to the public totalled EUR 323bn.
+Nordea Kredit accounted for EUR 52.3bn of the group's total lending, equal to 15.8%.

-As from 1 October 2018, Nordea has moved its domicile to Finland and into the European Banking Union (under the remit of the ECB).
-Nordea Bank AB (publ) has been dissolved, and all assets and liabilities have been transferred to Nordea Bank Abp.
+On 1 October 2018 Nordea redomiciled to Finland and became part of the European Banking (ECB).
+Nordea Bank AB(publ) was dissolved and all assets and liabilities were transferred to Nordea Bank Abp.
 After the re-domiciliation, the bank has become subject to the ECB's capital requirement framework.
-The result is a significant increase in risk-weighted assets and a decline in the CET1 capital ratio.
-Another consequence of the re-domiciliation is a change to the MDA requirement, the level of which will be finally determined in the next SREP review in autumn 2019.
-However, Nordea has announced its commitment to complying with a 13.9% MDA requirement.
+The result is a sharp increase in risk-weighted assets and a drop in the CET1 capital ratio.
+The re-domiciliation also implies changes to the MDA requirement, which will be finally established at the next SREP review in autumn 2019.
+However, Nordea has announced that they will commit to an MDA requirement of 13.9%.
 The banking business in Denmark, Finland and Norway is now carried out in branches of Nordea Abp.